 Within 30 seconds of activating the Assembler with a matching install code, the Assembler you registered at https://workbench.expel.io/settings/assemblers changes status from Not Yet Connected to Connected, and an Authorize button appears for the Assembler.
 Click the Authorize button.

 Expel now automatically configures the Assembler.
-This process takes approximately 10 minutes but can take longer if you have a slow network connection.
-When complete, the status changes to Active.
+This process takes about 10 minutes but can take longer if you have a slow network connection.
+After complete, the status changes to Active.

 If any errors occur along the way, leave everything as it is and file a support case.
 We can often fix any issues without any further involvement from you after it's connected to our VPN.